PennLINC/DevProps/README.md

 ###### note 2: OpFl_Sph and PGG_AngDistCalc are run as compiled progams (more specifically, from [here](https://github.com/PennLINC/PWs/blob/main/scripts/run_OpFl_Sph_CompVer.sh) and [here](https://github.com/PennLINC/PWs/blob/main/scripts/run_PGG_AngDistCalc4_CompVer.sh), respectively.)
 They are compiled directly from the linked files, but note the scripts used for large SGE submissions are derived from those linked.
 Expect non-compiled versions to run 3-5 times slower.

 # 2.1 Reference map feature extraction
 The PGG needs to be derived from a downsampled PG, and 1000 null PGGs need to be derived from spun PGs.
 The PG is first downsampled to fsaverage4 ([downsample_gPG4.sh](https://github.com/PennLINC/PWs/blob/main/scripts/downsample_gPG4.sh)).
 Next, the downsampled PG is converted from a gifti to .mat ([PGfuncgii_2_mat.m](https://github.com/PennLINC/PWs/blob/main/scripts/PGfuncgii_2_mat.m)), as subsequent compiled matlab code cannot utilize the gifti() command properly without xml error.
-The equivalent script is run for the curvature map in [Cfuncgii_2_mat.m](https://github.com/PennLINC/PWs/blob/main/scripts/Cfuncgii_2_mat.m)

 # 2.2 Reference map spinning + feature extraction, prep for spatial null
 To create null maps, the [spin test](https://github.com/spin-test/spin-test) is adapted: maps are spun and then gradients are calculated on spun maps to obtain spun vector fields.
 See [SpinPG.m](https://github.com/PennLINC/PWs/blob/main/scripts/SpinPG.m) for implementation of spins, and [AggSpins_TakeGrad.m](https://github.com/PennLINC/PWs/blob/main/scripts/AggSpins_TakeGrad.m) for conversion of spun PGs to spun PGGs.